Crutovel/SoftServe-TeamProject/README.md

 1. Run the jar from target: ```java -jar target/team-project-dp115-*.jar```
 1. Application is accessible at http://localhost:8080/

+#### Authorization
+For authorization you must send POST HTTP request at http://localhost:8080/login with credentials of some user in body.
+Credentials: username - OlegShvets, password - ghd22df.
+Choose type form-data and set credentials into key and value.

 ## Environment setup

 ### Code style in Idea